simplesamlphp/simplesamlphp/modules/authwindowslive/docs/windowsliveid.md

 Using the Windows Live ID authentication source with SimpleSAMLphp
 ==================================================================
+This module works around the limitation in Microsoft Online/Azure OIDC implementation of not supplying the OIDC userinfo endpoint.
+Microsoft explains the omission away by suggesting that the Graph API can produce anything userinfo would have brought, in place.

 Remember to configure `authsources.php`, with both your Client ID and Secret key.